rsinger86/drf-flex-fields/README.md

 FlexFields (DRF-FF) for [Django REST Framework](https://django-rest-framework.org) is a package designed to provide a common baseline of functionality for dynamically setting fields and nested models within DRF serializers.
 To remove unneeded fields, you can dynamically set fields, including nested fields, via URL parameters ```(?fields=name,address.zip)``` or when configuring serializers.
 Additionally, you can dynamically expand fields from simple values to complex nested models, or treat fields as "deferred", and expand them on an as-needed basis.

-This package is designed for simplicity and provides two classes - a viewset class and a serializer class - with minimal magic and entanglement with DRF's foundational classes.
+This package is designed for simplicity and provides two classes - a viewset class and a serializer class (or mixin) - with minimal magic and entanglement with DRF's foundational classes.
+Unless DRF makes significant changes to its serializers, you can count on this package to work (and if major changes are made, this package will be updated shortly thereafter).
 If you are familar with Django REST Framework, it shouldn't take you long to read over the code and see how it works.

 There are similar packages, such as the powerful [Dynamic REST](https://github.com/AltSchool/dynamic-rest), which does what this package does and more, but you may not need all those bells and whistles.
 There is also the more basic [Dynamic Fields Mixin](https://github.com/dbrgn/drf-dynamic-fields), but it lacks functionality for field expansion and dot-notation field customiziation.